 Problems and Proofing Behavior

 If your dog does not respond well to children (and they cannot be avoided), it may be worth working with a canine behavioral specialist.
-They can help come up with a customized action plan that can help make peace between your dog and the children.
+These professionals can help come up with a customized action plan that can help make peace between your dog and the children.
 While that plan is in place, never leave your dog alone with kids.